 Mott MacDonald’s graduate recruitment manager, Melissa Hopper, tells us that, ‘The ideal candidate will be able to show us that they share our values.’
 So it would be a good idea to give examples of times when you acted in accordance with those values when writing about why you are right for the role.
 These examples don’t have to relate to your course or work experience: training and fundraising for a half-marathon, say, shows that you have the drive to achieve a goal.

 Consider the employee ownership structure

 Mott MacDonald is owned by its employees rather than shareholders.
 Melissa says, ‘Our staff won’t take on projects if they don’t think it’s the right thing to do.
 They believe in acting ethically.
 Being employee-owned means the people here work for each other, not for shareholders.
 It also gives you flexibility.
 If a policy isn’t working, we’re in a position to change it.’
-This ownership structure is not common in the construction industry (although rival Arup also has the same set up).
+This ownership structure is not common in the construction industry (although Arup also has the same set up).
 Does this structure make you want to work for Mott MacDonald?
 If so, say so.

 Consider the training on offer

 Mott MacDonald highlights the thoroughness of its training in its job ad – that you will be on the ‘Accelerate Your Future’ programme.
-It is not enough to simply say that the nature of this training appeals to you – you need to use examples of your skills and achievements to explain exactly why you would perform well under this particular training method and why you should be given the opportunity to do so.
+It is not enough to simply say that the nature of this development programme appeals to you – you need to use examples of your skills and achievements to explain exactly why you would perform well under this particular training method and why you should be given the opportunity to do so.